alexspirgel/schema/README.md

 Available values: any number or array of numbers.

-An input must be divisible by the set number or one of the numbers in the array of numbers.
+An input must be cleanly divisible by the number or any of the numbers in the array of numbers (a number is cleanly divisible if the result is an integer without a remainder).

 ```js
 let model = {